gwangil-choi/cubrid-manual/ko/admin/admin_utils.rst

     *  :red:`Snapshot: The stat is peeked from database.`
     *  :red:`Complex: The stat tracks multiple values for an action, separated by various attributes.`

     :red:`Most statistics are accumulators (they are incremented when an action happens).
 Other statistics can be counter/timers (they track both number of actions and their duration), some are peeked from database (snapshot) and some are computed based on other values.
-Lastly, there are several complex statistics which track detailed information on some operations.`
+Lastly, there are several complex statistics which track detailed information on some operations.`.

     +------------------+------------------------------------------+----------------+-----------------------------------------------------------------------+
     | Category         | Item                                     | Stat type      |  Description                                                          |